gvwilson/thirdbit/src/ideas/advice.md

 1.  …and that nobody will be more excited about the lesson than you are.

-## Supervising Undergraduate Software Projects
+## Supervising Undergraduate Software Projects {: #supervising-undergraduate-software-projects}

 These tips are based on the dozens of projects I supervised at the University of Toronto between 2000 and 2010.